 I will try to write these reviews every 6 months as I believe it is pretty helpful for future or current expats.
-And also because it is the kind of information I would have enjoy having before settling in Stockholm.
+And also because it is the kind of information I would have enjoyed having before settling in Stockholm.

 *disclaimer: this is only about my personal experience, and so it may not be taken as an example*